explaingit

 TLDR

-A curated collection of surprising JavaScript quirks with explanations of why the language behaves that way, from floating-point weirdness to type coercion surprises.
+A collection of surprising JavaScript code examples, each showing something that behaves unexpectedly, with clear explanations of why the language works that way, to help you understand its tricky corners.

 Mindmap